 “Footprinting” is a “pre-attack” activity where the hacker performs reconnaissance on the intended target.
 At this stage, hackers will want to learn as much as they can about your business and the target system, e.g. employees that work at your company, how communications reach the target system…etc. They will find this information through publicly available sources, e.g. social media, corporate websites, WHOIS queries.

 Scanning is a process where a hacker will probe for information about the target system.
 The hacker has three scans in their toolkit: port, network, and vulnerability scans.
 Hackers use port scanning to find any “open doors” they could use to gain ingress to the system or network.
-This includes network scanning to identify any active hosts on the networks; and vulnerability scanning to assess if a host or network has any weaknesses.
+This includes network scanning to identify any active hosts on the networks, and vulnerability scanning to assess if a host or network has any weaknesses.

 Enumeration is the process through which the hacker discovers usernames, and information regarding user groups, file shares, and services offered by network hosts.
-One way to protect against enumeration is to, where possible, obfuscate information about network.
+One way to protect against enumeration is to, where possible, obfuscate information about the network.
 A hacker will most likely attempt to learn information about your network by performing a DNS zone transfer, so it’s worthwhile protecting your network against this.
-Finally, it’s always good practise to disable any default administrator accounts.
+Finally, it’s always good to practise to disable any default administrator accounts.

 Hacking is where the real work begins.
-A hacker will use the information gathered through footprinting, scanning and enumeration to perform the hack and gain ingress to the target system.
+A hacker will use the information gathered through footprinting, scanning, and enumeration to perform the hack and gain ingress to the target system.
 This generally results in the hacker trying to access the target system using a discovered host and username.
 The line of defence at this point is the password for the username the hacker is attempting to use to access the system.